denodrivers/postgres/docs/README.md

 ### Generic Parameters

-Both the `queryArray` and `queryObject` functions have a generic implementation that allows users to type the result of the query
+Both the `queryArray` and `queryObject` functions have a generic implementation that allow users to type the result of the query

 ```typescript
 {